John Batdorf

-John Lee Batdorf (born March 26, 1952) is an American singer and songwriter from Yellow Springs, Ohio, and nephew of Earl Batdorf, aka Earl Scott, a Country singer who charted several hits during the mid-1960s.
+John Lee Batdorf (born March 26, 1952) is an American singer and songwriter from Yellow Springs, Ohio.
+He is the nephew of Earl Batdorf, aka Earl Scott, a country singer who had several hits chart during the mid-1960s.

 Early life

-Born in Springfield, Ohio Batdorf came from a musical family; he had originally aspired to play professional baseball.
-However, these dreams were crushed following his being stricken with osteomyelitis (OM), an infection of the bones, at age 11.
-It was necessary for him to be in a full-body cast for a year, and he was told that he would never be able to play competitive sports again.
-Out of boredom he picked up a guitar and began to learn, and then the piano, giving him a new set of musical aspirations.
+Born in Springfield, Ohio John Batdorf comes from a musical family; as a young boy he had originally aspired to play professional baseball.
+However, those dreams were crushed after he had osteomyelitis, an infection of the bone marrow in the right hip, at age 11.
+He was in a full body cast for a year and told that he would not be able to play competitive sports.
+He picked up a guitar out of boredom and began to learn it, then piano, giving him musical aspirations.

 Career

 Batdorf's musical career began in 1967 after moving to Los Angeles.

 Batdorf & Rodney

 He joined with Mark Rodney in 1971 to form the duo Batdorf & Rodney.
 Their biggest hit was "Somewhere in the Night" (U.S. #69, 1975).